Const-me/EsentSerialize/README.md

 * The library provides DB schema upgrade mechanism, to upgrade DB schema while retaining user's data.
 * On desktops and servers, the library supports hot backups.
 * Just like Managed ESENT, the library is architecture-neutral ("Any CPU"), and very small because the DB engine is a part of Windows.
-* Several demo projects are provided.
+* Several demo projects are provided, including [client-server demo](https://github.com/Const-me/EsentSerialize/tree/master/Demos/ClientServer), and some performance benchmark versus SQLite.
 * Good documentation.

 ## Shortcomings
-* Insufficient API to configure database parameters.
-The default settings are acceptable for a mobile or desktop app.
-If you’ll use the library to build a high-loaded server, you will need to recompile the library changing those DB parameters.
 * Not all functionality was ported from version 2.x.
 Missing features include table-granular import/export, and raw read/write API.
 * Not all parts of the library are tested equally well.